See what the IHS Markit Score report has to say about Sarepta Therapeutics Inc.

 - Economic output in this company's sector is expanding

-Short interest is moderately high for SRPT with between 10 and 15% of shares outstanding currently on loan.
-However, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 24.
+Short interest is high for SRPT with between 15 and 20% of shares on loan.
+This means that investors who seek to profit from falling equity prices are currently targeting SRPT.
+Sentiment has worsened and traders added to their bearish short positions on December 26.

 ETF/Index ownership | Positive